June 2010

 Converting electrical degrees to height in meters or feet

-The FCC data base gives antenna height in electrical degrees when what you really want to know is how tall is that tower.
-Never fear, to figure all this out, requires math.
+The FCC database gives antenna height in electrical degrees when what you really want to know is how tall is that tower.
+Never fear, figuring all this out, requires math.
 Pretty simple math at that, too.
-I prefer to do these calculations in metric, it is easier and the final product can be converted to feet, if that is desired.
+I prefer to do these calculations in metric, it is easier and the final product can be converted to feet if that is desired.

 299,792,458 m/s × .95 = 284,802,835 m/s (speed of a radio wave in a steel tower)